r-pufky/docs/source/operating-systems/windows/10/securing-installation/remove-startup-items.rst

-.. _windows-10-disable-startup-services:
+.. _windows-10-remove-startup-items:

 `Remove Startup Items`_
 #######################
-Remove startup items from the Task Manager Startup list.
-For items such as Microsoft OneDrive, which won't disappear when removed.
+Force remove items from Task Manager Startup list that cannot be removed in the GUI; such as Microsoft OneDrive which will leave a setup startup service on removal.

 :term:`Registry`
 ****************